 The life expectancy number (despite its name) is a way of summarising all of the mortality rates in a population at a point in time.
 In this case, the point in time is 2021-2023, which for Australia, was the period where Covid-19 had the biggest impact on mortality.
 In 2022, Covid-19 ripped through the population, and was the third highest cause of death.
-In 2023, it was still the ninth highest cause of death, and Covid-19 caused more than ten times the deaths as influenza.
+In 2023, it was still the ninth highest cause of death, and Covid-19 caused more than ten times the number of deaths as influenza.

 What does life expectancy mean?